-CVID can be due to an intrinsic B cell defect (for example CD19-deficiency caused by mutations in CD19; 16p11.2), an intrinsic T cell defect (for example ICOS-deficiency caused by mutations in ICOS; 2q33), mutations in TNF receptors (such as TACI-deficiency or BAFFR-deficiency caused by mutations in TNFRSF13B and TNFRSF13C respectively; 17p11.2 and 22q13.1-q13.31) or without a known genetic defect (see these terms).
+CVID can be due to an intrinsic B cell defect (for example CD19-deficiency caused by mutations in CD19; 16p11.2), an intrinsic T cell defect (for example ICOS-deficiency caused by mutations in ICOS; 2q33), mutations in TNF receptors (such as TACI-deficiency or BAFFR-deficiency caused by mutations in TNFRSF13B and TNFRSF13C respectively; 17p11.2 and 22q13.1-q13.31) or without a known genetic defect.
 Other monogenic defects reported include MSH5, CD81 and CD20 deficiencies.

 Diagnosis should be suspected in patients with recurrent sinopulmonary infections exceeding an age-specific frequency, and is based on exclusion of other causes of hypogammaglobulinemia.
 Analyses of lymphocyte function, including analysis of specific antibody responses after vaccination, and immunophenotyping of T and B cells strengthen the diagnosis and indicate subgroups of CVID.
 Ultrasound and CT of the abdomen may be necessary to assess additional complications including enlarged abdominal lymph nodes, spleen and liver pathology or granulomas.